javascript-tutorial/en.javascript.info/1-js/07-object-inheritance/08-class-patterns/article.md

 In JavaScript there are several well-known programming patterns to make classes even without using the `class` keyword.
 And here we'll talk about them first.

-The `class` construct will be described in the next chapter, but in Javascript it's a "syntax sugar" and an extension of one of the patterns that we'll study here.
+The `class` construct will be described in the next chapter, but in JavaScript it's a "syntax sugar" and an extension of one of the patterns that we'll study here.

 [cut]